sourcegraph/about/handbook/support/engaging-other-teams.md

 Any questions about Batch Changes should be routed to the [Batch Changes team](../engineering/batch-changes/index.md).

+### Cloud

+**Keywords**: `cloud`, `Open Source Search`, `sourcegraph.com`,

+The cloud team is a newly formed team at Sourcegraph focused on rapidly scaling our cloud presence.
+Today, the team is the DRI for all things cloud including DevOps/infra for cloud, new feature development, and early-access/waitlist programs for cloud.

+Any questions about Sourcegraph cloud should be routed to the [Cloud SaaS](../engineering/cloud/index.md) via the [#cloud-saas slack channel](https://sourcegraph.slack.com/archives/C025BKWFPDY).

 ## Step 4: File a Github issue

 It can seem duplicative, but it's just as important when we need help as it is when we file a defect to file a Github issue.
 This allows us to understand how we are doing toward our goal of being a self-sustaining team, as well as trends over time that impact the customer experience, engineering work load planning, and our team's experience.